freedomofpress/securedrop-docs/docs/admin/installation/intro_for_admins.rst

 SecureDrop servers are managed by a systems administrator.

 For larger newsrooms, there may be a team of systems admins, but at least one person within the organization will need to serve as the administrator.
-In some situations, such as smaller news organizations where a journalist has the technical capacity to administer systems, one person can serve as both Journalist and Administrator.
-When possible, we advise having a dedicated staff member serving the role of SecureDrop Administrator.
+In some situations, such as smaller news organizations where a *Journalist* has the technical capacity to administer systems, one person can serve as both *Journalist* and administrator.
+When possible, we advise having a dedicated staff member serving the role of SecureDrop administrator.

-The admin connects to the *Application* and *Monitor Servers* over `authenticated onion services <https://tb-manual.torproject.org/onion-services/>`__, and manages them using `Ansible <https://www.ansible.com/>`__.
+The admin connects to the *Application* and *Monitor Servers* over `authenticated *Onion Services* <https://tb-manual.torproject.org/onion-services/>`__, and manages them using `Ansible <https://www.ansible.com/>`__.

 If you are considering becoming a SecureDrop administrator, below are some attributes that will be important to have: